A Twenty-Four Hour Performance Installation

 This is a long-form performance installation that one may freely participate.
 Please feel free to listen and explore throughout the entire space and duration.

-• performing (any instrument) – listen for loops, fragments that can transform over time.
+• performing (bring your own instrument) – listen for loops, fragments that can transform over time.
 Feel free to join in and repeat anything you hear, wandering between spaces, always transforming and drifting away.

 • singing/humming – carry sound with you as you move from space to space.